otakann/STM32-GNU-Project-Sample/README.md

 * Copy the file "startup_stm32l475xx.s" from "en.stm32cubel4/STM32Cube_FW_L4_V1.13.0/Drivers/CMSIS/Device/ST/STM32L4xx/Source/Templates/gcc" into "led_blink/lowlayer".
 And so on, this file is chosen according to your MCU model.
 * Modify the linker script file "STM32L475VGTx_FLASH.ld" in "led_blink/lowlayer".
 I got this file from "en.stm32cubel4/STM32Cube_FW_L4_V1.13.0/Projects/B-L475E-IOT01A/Templates_LL/SW4STM32/B-L475E-IOT01".
 So if there is no example of your MCU in STM32Cube package, you may modify this file to fit your MCU.
 The main point is as follows.
 * Implement the Interrupt Handlers in "led_blink/lowlayer/stm32l4xx_it.c" and "led_blink/lowlayer/stm32l4xx_it.h".
 I got these two files from "en.stm32cubel4/STM32Cube_FW_L4_V1.13.0/Projects/B-L475E-IOT01A/Templates_LL/Inc" and "en.stm32cubel4/STM32Cube_FW_L4_V1.13.0/Projects/B-L475E-IOT01A/Templates_LL/Src".
 And I add the FreeRTOS port function in it.
 * Modify the "SystemClock_Config" function in "led_blink/lowlayer/main.c" file to fit your hardware.
 You can reference the example "main.c" file in the sample project of STM32Cube package.
+### FreeRTOS
+* Download FreeRTOS Source code from [FreeRTOS official website](https://www.freertos.org/a00104.html).
+* Copy all of the source code from "FreeRTOSv10.2.0/FreeRTOS/Source" into "led_blink/package/freertos/src".
+* Copy all of the header file from "FreeRTOSv10.2.0/FreeRTOS/Source/include" into "led_blink/package/freertos/inc".
+* Individually copy the file "portmacro.h" and "port.c" from "FreeRTOSv10.2.0/FreeRTOS/Source/portable/GCC/ARM_CM4F" into "led_blink/package/freertos/inc" and "led_blink/package/freertos/src".
+Please make sure your MCU model.
+STM32L4 series is cotex-M4 processor with FPU.
+So I choose the "ARM_CM4F" folder.
+* Modify the file "FreeRTOSConfig.h" in "led_blink/package/freertos/inc" to fit your own project.
+You can reference the meaning of each parameter from [here](https://www.freertos.org/a00110.html).
+* Choose a heap implementation file from "FreeRTOSv10.2.0/FreeRTOS/Source/portable/MemMang".
+The diffrence of each implementation you can reference is [here](https://www.freertos.org/a00111.html).